How Do You Get to Long Island MacArthur Airport from Manhattan?

 Mid Island Air Service is an option for local Long Island students who want a small-school experience with flexible scheduling.
 Limited online information means you'll want to visit in person or call to discuss fleet, pricing, and instructor availability before committing.
 Smaller schools can offer more personalized attention, but verify scheduling flexibility and aircraft availability — a single-aircraft operation means one maintenance issue can ground your training for weeks.

-Long Island Flying
+What Does Long Island Flying Offer at KISP?

 What They Offer